DBA Florida: Everything You Need to Know

 DBA Florida means "doing business as" in Florida and is used when an organization wishes to operate with a name other than that they registered.4 min read

-DBA Florida means "doing business as" in Florida and is used when an organization wishes to operate with a name other than that they registered as when they initially started doing business.
+DBA Florida means "doing business as" in Florida and is used when an organization wishes to operate with a name other than that which they registered as when they initially started doing business.
 For instance, if a coffee store initially named as "Karen's Coffee" wants to do business as "Greenwich Village's Best Coffee" then the owners have to submit an application for a DBA in order to make the change.
 This article will help you understand what a DBA is, the specifics of a DBA under Florida law, and how to file a DBA.